Transferring to NBN Fibre to the Premises

-First, check our Coverage page to see if the NBN is available in your area.
-If it is, simply sign up online, or call us on 1300 NBN NOW (1300 626 669).
+Visit our NBN plans page and enter your address to see if the NBN is available in your area.
+If it is, simply sign up online or call us on 13 66 33.
 We'll discuss your order with you, including appointment preferences.
 Once NBN Co confirms your appointment, we'll send you an email or SMS.

 Once the new service is connected, you'll need to cancel your previous service.
 Your previous provider may charge contract break fees and/or service disconnection fees, under their contract with you.
 Internode is not responsible for—and has no control over—those fees.